cuga-rajal/supercar_plus/README.md

 Before you add the sit script Sit w/Animation 1.5, open it and check the first setting "setoffset".
 This should be set to FALSE if you are using a Sit Positioning System; This tells the script not to set the sit offset because it was already done.
+In this case, the main purpose of the sit script is to play the animation and/or toggle visibility of the sit prim, depending on your settings.

-Or, if you want to set the passenger position manually, set "setoffset" to TRUE and adjust the settings "sitposition" and "sitrotation".
-The script comments explain how to adjust these.
-The Sit Positioner System will also put its results in local chat, so you can copy those into the script settings if needed,
+If you want to manually adjust numbers to set the passenger position and rotation, you can set the "setoffset" config option to TRUE and hand-adjust the numerical values "sitposition" and "sitrotation".
+The script comments explain how to do this.

+If you first used the Sit Positioner System, that system prints it's settings to local chat.
+So you have the option to hand-copy those settings out of local chat and into the sit script, to preserve the current settings, and then switch to numerical adjustments to fine-tune the sit position.

-Either way, the script will manage playing an animation is also placed in the prim contents.
-The script settings also give options to switch visibility of the prim when they are sat on or to add hover text.
-Comments in the script describe these options in more detail.
+Either way, the script will manage playing an animation is also placed in the prim contents, switch visibility and/or hover text of the prim sat on.

-It is customary to set the "Click To" setting of any passenger prim to 'Sitting'.
+It is customary to set the "Click To" setting of any passenger prim to 'Sitting' so that it is easily recognized as a seat by end users.
 You can change this from the Edit window General tab.
-This makes it more intuitive for people to find a seat by hovering their mouse over the car to see which prims are intended to sit on.
-Check the Click Action of your sit prims and adjust it to "Sitting" if needed.
+This causes a mouse hovering over it to display a seat icon.

-For vehicles with many seats, you can potentially reduce the total number of running scripts on the vehicle by using a special script also provided with this package, "Manage Child Prim Sits" (See the Other Features section).
-This single script can manage sits and animations on all passenger seats.
+For vehicles with many seats, you can reduce the total number of running scripts on the vehicle by using a special script also provided with this package, "Manage Child Prim Sits" (See the Other Features section).
+This single script can manage sits and animations on all passenger seats, with some limitations.

 Do not place sit scripts in the root prim!
 This causes the car not to be drivable.